-- 7.1 The forecast underspend as at Period 10 is £949k which is an favourable movement of £69k since Period 9 where an underspend of £880k was reported. - 7.2 The key risks which are set out in the report will continue to be monitored and mitigations sought as required throughout 2021/22.
-The achievement of the approved savings targets is also integral to this process and will continue to be closely monitored and reported.
-Further work is ongoing in a number of areas to strengthen the forecast, most notably related to the disaggregation of the budget and services from the County Council. - 7.3 The prior year outturn position and accounts of the predecessor Councils are yet to be reported and formally signed off.
+- 7.1 The forecast underspend as at Period 11 is £1.908m which is a favourable movement of £0.959m since Period 10 where an underspend of £0.949m was reported. - 7.2 The key risks which are set out in the report will continue to be monitored and mitigations sought as required throughout 2021/22.
+The achievement of the approved savings targets is also integral to this process.
+Further work is ongoing in a number of areas to strengthen the forecast, most notably related to the disaggregation of the budget and services from the County Council. - 7.3 The prior year outturn position and accounts of some of the predecessor Councils are yet to be reported and formally signed off.
 The Council may be required to consider any legacy issues arising as a result of the closedown and subsequent audits.
-Further updates relating to this will be provided at future meetings of the Executive. - 7.4 The Council holds a contingency budget of c£3.6m as referenced in paragraph 5.86.
-This will support unforeseen risks and is particularly important for a new Council, where a number of transactions remain to be actioned to enable a full year of operation to be assessed, and also at a time of increased uncertainty as COVID-19 continues to impact.
+Further updates relating to this will be provided at future meetings of the Executive. - 7.4 The Council holds a contingency budget of c£3.6m as referenced in paragraph 5.97.
+This will support unforeseen risks and is particularly important for a new Council, where a number of transactions remain to be actioned to enable a full year of operation to be assessed, and also at a time of increased uncertainty from the economic climate.